fluentsinc/playbook/base/base-codewords.md

 ___

 ### **fluentsinc**
-### **definition:** `fluentsinc` - `refers to an organization on Github named "fluentsinc".
-Repositories on this organization are referred to as a directory like so: **fluentsinc/playbook** to mean the "playbook" repository in "fluentsinc" organization`
+### **definition:** `fluentsinc` - refers to an organization on Github named "fluentsinc".
+Repositories on this organization are referred to as a directory like so: **fluentsinc/playbook** to mean the "playbook" repository in "fluentsinc" organization.

 ___